sg-crest

 Hiring Licensed Plumbers

-LPs are professionals who are licensed by PUB to ensure they maintain good standards of regulated water service and sanitary works.
-LPs are required to adhere to technical requirements, safety, water quality and water conservation guidelines set by PUB when carrying out these works.
+Licensed Plumbers (LPs) are professionals licensed by PUB to uphold standards in regulated water service and sanitary works.
+LPs are required to adhere to PUB’s technical requirements, as well as safety, water quality and water conservation guidelines when carrying out these works.
+They are also responsible for lodging the necessary regulatory submissions to PUB.

-1 When works involve the design of a plumbing system or storage tank, a Professional Engineer must be engaged for design and supervisory works.
+When works involve the design of a plumbing system with pumping equipment or a storage tank, a Professional Engineer must be engaged for both the design and supervision of the works.

-2 For new development and building works, the developer or building owner must engage a Qualified Person (QP), who is either a Registered Architect or a Professional Engineer, to prepare and submit plans for proposed sewerage/sanitary works.
-The QP is also required to ensure that the works are properly constructed and in accordance with the plans.
+For new developments and building works, the developer or building owner must engage a Qualified Person (QP)—either a Registered Architect or a Professional Engineer—to prepare and submit plans for the proposed sewerage/sanitary works.
+The QP is also responsible for ensuring that the works are properly constructed and in accordance with the approved plans.